Identification of plasma modes in Galactic turbulence with synchrotron polarization: Results

+The identified signatures are also overlaid on the Extinction map (see Figure~\ref{Cyg}c).
+The overall detected plasma modes overlap to a large extent with the important active star forming regions, Cygnus X South\cite{Schneider2011,Rygl12,Maia16}{}.
+The middle 2-degree zone exhibits substantial amount of MS modes.
+Alfv\'en modes are also discovered in the north and south regions.

-Furthermore, the regions with identified magnetosonic modes reside completely in the cosmic ray Superbubbles: Cygnus Superbubble, the cocoon of the excess hard emission above $3$ GeV, which can not be explained either by neighboring pulsar wind nebulae or by point source emission (see Fig.~3)\cite{FermiLAT:2011}.
-In addition, intense CR emission in Cygnus cocoon is also detected by HAWC\cite{HAWC2017}.
-Interstellar turbulence has a huge span ranging from $\sim 100pcs$ to $\sim 10^9cms$ as observed \cite{Armstrong95}.
-The Alfv\'enic turbulence and magnetosonic modes become decoupled on scales smaller than the injection scale and form separate cascade \cite{CL03}.
-Consequently, the magnetosonic perturbations discovered on the scales of a few parsecs indicate that the percentage of magnetosonic modes can be much higher on all smaller scales down to the dissipation.
-Earlier studies demonstrate that the magnetosonic modes dominate transport of CRs \cite{YL02, YL04} through both the gyroresonance and transit time damping interactions\cite{Schlickeiser02}, the latter of which happens on all scales.
-The detection of magneto-sonic modes in ISM and its high consistency with the intense CR emission area are therefore completely in line with theoretical predictions.
-This pinpoints the necessity of incorporating the magnetosonic modes in the studies of cosmic ray propagation and acceleration.
+Moreover, this region has also a diffuse Fermi superbubble of $\gamma-$ray excess above 3GeV (Figure~\ref{Cyg}d)\cite{FermiLAT:2011}{}, which can be explained neither by neighboring pulsar wind nebulae nor by density enhancement as indicated by CO map (see Figure~\ref{Cyg}e).
+In addition, intense CR emission in Cygnus cocoon is also detected by HAWC\cite{HAWCCYG}{}.
+Figure~\ref{Cyg}f clearly demonstrates that the Cocoon is correlated with the identified magnetosonic modes to a high degree of consistency.
+Interstellar turbulence has a huge span ranging from $\sim 100$pcs to $\sim 10^9$cms as observed \cite{Armstrong95}{}.
+The Alfv\'enic turbulence and MS modes become decoupled on scales smaller than the injection scale and form separate cascade \cite{CL03}{}.
+Consequently, the magnetosonic perturbations discovered on the scales of a few tens parsecs indicate that the percentage of magnetosonic modes can be much higher than other regions on all smaller scales down to dissipation.
+Earlier studies demonstrate that the MS modes play a dominant role in CR scatterings \cite{YL02, YL04}{}, thus providing a stronger confinement for CRs.
+Therefore, our observation of plasma modes unveils the origin of the CR concentration in the Cygnus cocoon, which is completely in line with the theoretical predictions.
+The plasma modes information is evidently indispensable in the studies of CR propagation and acceleration.